COVID-19 FAQ for Graduate Students and Postdocs

 This temporary change in course delivery methods will not affect your immigration status.
 The Student and Exchange Visitor Program and U.S. Department of State have said they support schools taking necessary measures to keep students safe, including online delivery of classes.

 I am an international student.
-What happens if I am unable to return home after the spring semester?
+What happens if I am unable to return home after the semester?

 We recognize this is an extremely difficult situation for students from impacted countries who may not be able to return home at the end of the semester, or visit family.
 Iowa State will work closely with these students to make sure housing and other necessities are available should this need arise.